AdobeDocs/experience-platform.en/help/sources/connectors/crm/salesforce.md

 1. In the [!DNL Salesforce] dashboard, select settings (![The settings icon.](/help/images/icons/settings.png)) and then select **[!DNL Setup]**.
 2. Navigate to [!DNL App Manager] and then select **[!DNL New Connection App]**.
-3. Provide a name for  your app and allow for the rest of the fields to be populated.
+3. Provide a name for  your app and allow for the rest of the fields to be auto-filled.
 4. Enable the box for [!DNL Enable OAuth Settings].
 5. Set a callback URL.
 Since this will not be used for JWT, you can use `https://localhost`.
 6. Enable the box for [!DNL Use Digital Signatures].